Showing posts sorted by relevance for query Monica. Sort by date Show all posts

 In engineering, not all instances of the “cross-body” idea are there to provide or enhance structural integrity.
 Chrysler’s SonoRamic induction system was developed in the late 1950s to gain some of the benefits offered by supercharging without the weight, complexity and cost.
 The 30 inch (760 mm) long tubular intake runners with their distinctive “cross-body” layout were used because the engineers needed the length to achieve the required “resonant conditions” an exploitation of the properties of fluid dynamics made possible.
 At that length, the system greatly enhanced mid-range torque, characteristics ideal for street use.
 When a version was produced for competition where the need was greater top-end power, the tubes needed to be only half the length but for production line simplicity, the external dimensions were retained with the inner sections re-calibrated so the physics were active only over the final 15 inches (380 mm).

 Fords one-off “Indy Cleveland” V8 was built in 1968 by Henry "Smokey" Yunick (1923–2001), a World War II bomber pilot who in the post-war years carved a distinctive role as one of the most imaginative souls ever to develop racing cars.
 The genesis of the project lay in the competition rule permitting a generous 355 cubic inch (5.8 litre) displacement if a “stock-type” block was used.
 Ford was in the throes of developing its 335 series engine (later called the “Cleveland” because the foundry where the blocks were cast was in Cleveland, Ohio) with a slated capacity of 352 cubic inches (5.8 litres and marketed as “351” because Ford had earlier produced an unrelated 352) so it was an obvious choice for the venture.
-Freed from the limitations of having to produce something with the compromises necessary for use on the street, what Mr Yunick did was design a poly-angle valve-train geometry with angled, "criss-crossed" pushrods and ports larger even than those which ended up on the “4V” (ie “four venturis”, indicating the high-performance version with a four barrel carburetor) version of the production Cleveland’s cylinder heads.
-As subsequent experience revealed, the intake ports on 4V were too big for satisfactory street use and were of utility only in racing conditions but for the “Indy Cleveland”, intended to spend much of its time at full-throttle, the bigger the better.
-Unfortunately, Ford’s corporate in-fighting meant the project proved abortive and the single example built remains a museum piece.
+Freed from the limitations of having to produce something with the compromises necessary for use on the street, what Mr Yunick did was design a poly-angle valve-train geometry with angled, "criss-crossed" pushrods and ports larger even than those which ended up on the Cleveland's “4V” (ie “four venturis”) "big-port" cylinder head, intended for use with a four barrel carburetor.
+As subsequent experience revealed, the generously sized intake ports on 4V heads were too big for wholly satisfactory street use and were ideal only in racing where so much time is spent at full-throttle; for the “Indy Cleveland”, destined for the circuits, the big ports were perfect but unfortunately, Ford’s corporate in-fighting meant the project proved abortive and the single example built remains a museum piece.
+After the brief "big port" era ended, Ford continued to use the "2V" & "4V" as verbal shorthand to distinguish between two and four barrel carburetors but confusing some, after production of the Cleveland was in 1974 shifted to Australia, the engineers there did a "mix & match", pairing the 2V heads with a 4V carburetor, creating a compromise optimized for road use.

 France's finest ever: 1963 Facel Vega Facel II, Paris, 1963.